plee07/scanndit/readme.md

 **A link to your user stories — who your users are, what they want, and why.**

 > Our user base is your average everyday person who seeks a platform to communicate with others worldwide.
 A user is typically busy and do not have the time to learn how to use a product.
-Therefore, we approached our web app with a minimialist mindset and kept everything as simple and intutive to use without any prior knowledge.
+Therefore, a minimalist approach was taken and the UI was built to be intutive for users with no prior knowledge of the app.

 **A link to your wireframes — sketches of major views or interfaces in your application.**